Atbara: Economy

+The trans-African automobile route — the Cairo-Cape Town Highway passes through Atbara.

 Atbara is an important railway junction and railroad manufacturing centre, and most employment in Atbara is related to the rail lines.
 The Sudanese National Railway Company's headquarters are located in Atbara.

 The city also is home to one of Sudan's largest cement factories, the Atbara Cement Corporation.